Cant-spc/FileOrg/README.md

 - Remove a file category.
 - Undo organize files in a directory.
 - List all file categories and their extensions.
+- Create a folder structure based on a YAML template.(!note always use a (YAML File Tree with Inline Content))

 ## Installation :
 ```